 Activities : Birding, Culture, Hiking, Kayaking, Photography

-Depart Denali by train on a journey through Alaska’s rugged interior, over Broad Pass and along the Susitna River to Wasilla.
-From here, ride south to Alyeska Resort, Alaska's premier ski area, where a host of exciting summer activities are also offered.
-Set in a lush glacial valley in the Chugach Range, Alyeska offers nature and luxury in tandem.
-Explore the northernmost temperate rain forest in North America which surrounds your lodge, or board the tram to the summit, where you may choose to dine at Seven Glaciers, a 5-star restaurant with vistas of the ice-bound peaks and Turnagain Arm far below.
-On Day 5, explore the scenic splendor around iceberg-choked Spencer Lake, then take a gentle float trip down the Placer River before returning to Girdwood for the evening.
+Leaving Talkeetna, continue south, eventually reaching the coast and following Turnagain Arm to Girdwood and Alyeska Resort, Alaska's premier ski area, where a host of exciting summer activities are also available.
+Set in a lush glacial valley in the Chugach Range southeast of Anchorage, Alyeska offers nature and luxury in tandem.
+Explore the northernmost temperate rain forest in North America that surrounds your deluxe accommodations at the Hotel Alyeska, or choose an optional tram ride to the alpine summit with vistas of the ice-bound peaks and inlet far below.
+On Day 7, explore the scenic drama of iceberg-choked Spencer Lake, then take a gentle float trip down the Placer River before returning to Girdwood for the evening.

-Iconic images of Alaska are on display today as you board a private charter boat for a cruise through a realm where the ice age still lingers.
-Your small yacht allows you to approach wildlife at intimate range, and Kenai Fjords National Park provides unparalleled opportunities for viewing humpback and orca whales, porpoises, sea otters and a large colony of puffins.
-Here, glaciers pour into the sea, and you may observe icebergs calving with a crash.
-Following your all-day outing, the boat returns you to Fox Island for a final night.
+Iconic images of Alaska are on display today as you board a private charter boat for a cruise through a realm where the Ice Age still lingers.
+The small boat allows you to approach wildlife at intimate range, and Kenai Fjords National Park provides unparalleled opportunities for photographing marine life including orcas, Dall's porpoise, a large colony of puffins and myriad other seabirds.
+Mighty tidewater glaciers grind their way to the sea's edge, and you may be fortunate to capture exciting images of icebergs calving with a huge splash.
+The water is filled with floating bits of ice, often tinged blue, and you'll be able to get plenty of classic Alaskan shots.
+Following your all-day outing, your boat returns you to Fox Island for a final night.

-Katmai National Park is home to the world’s largest population of brown bears.
-Fly by small plane this morning to King Salmon, then by floatplane to world-renowned Brooks Lodge, one of the best places to view these coastal grizzlies in their natural habitat.
-From the safety of platforms built over Brooks Falls, observe this classic spectacle up close, as the bears fish vigorously for salmon swimming upstream to spawn.
+It's hard to imagine that anything could top all you've experienced so far, but for most wildlife photographers, today is the ultimate highlight of your Alaskan adventure.
+Katmai National Park is home to the world’s largest population of brown bears, and it takes some effort to get here.
+Fly by small plane to King Salmon, then by floatplane to world-renowned Brooks Lodge, one of the best places to view these coastal grizzlies in their natural habitat.
+From the safety of platforms built over Brooks Falls, you are able to get a close look at this iconic wildlife spectacle.

-After morning activities in Katmai, return to Anchorage.
-Celebrate your Alaskan adventure at a farewell dinner with your Expedition Leader.
+After one more chance to photograph the fishing bears of Katmai, return to Anchorage arriving in the afternoon.
+Celebrate your Alaskan adventure at a farewell dinner with your expedition leader.

-Today, your Alaska safari comes to a close as you transfer to the airport for flights home.
+Today, your Alaska photo safari comes to a close.
+Transfer to the airport for flights home.

-Departure dates subject to change.
+Departure dates are subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.

-Internal flights and train; accommodations; all meals from dinner on Day 1 to breakfast on Day 14 (except dinner on Days 6 & 10); bottled water; services of Photo Expedition Leader, local guides and lodge staff; some gratuities; airport transfers on Day 1 and final day; kayaking at Fox Island; permits and entrance fees; all taxes.
+Train; accommodations as per itinerary; meals from dinner on Day 1 to breakfast on Day 14 (except dinner on Days 7 & 10); services of Photo Expedition Leader, local guides and lodge staff; some gratuities; airport transfers on Day 1 and final day; kayaking at Fox Island; permits and entrance fees; taxes.
+Subject to change without notice.

-Travel to and from start and end point of trip; dinner on Days 6 & 10; alcoholic beverages; some gratuities; passport and visa fees; optional activities; items of a personal nature (phone calls, souvenirs, etc.); airline baggage fees; airport and departure taxes; optional travel insurance.
+Internal flights; travel to and from start and end point of trip; dinner on Days 7 & 10; alcoholic beverages; some gratuities; passport and visa fees; optional activities; items of a personal nature (phone calls, souvenirs, etc.); airline baggage fees; airport and departure taxes; optional travel insurance.